josealvarezca/josealvarezca/README.md

 ## Objective

 I am excited to transition into cybersecurity after discovering a passion for it during my years in IT.
-My goal is to work as a Tier 1 Analyst in a Security Operations Center (SOC).
+My goal is to work as a Tier 1 Analyst in a Security Operations Center (SOC) or as a Pentester.

 ## Certifications & Courses
 <div>